 - Machine-based, Plant Floor Performance or Productivity Manufacturing Analytics on the other hand aggregates data from machines and machine operators and provides dashboards and monitoring solutions specifically to provide visibility into daily operations on the plant floor.

 The two are very different.
-In the first case, data is aggregated from a variety of different systems and inputs, usually as a batch process, is rarely real-time, and isn’t particularly well-suited for troubleshooting or root cause analysis on the plant floor.
-Operations or enterprise manufacturing analytics data is housed in either in an ERP (Enterprise Resource Planning), a Business Intelligence platform or a MES/MOM (Manufacturing Execution System/Manufacturing Operations Management) and is primarily driven by historical data to produce specific reports mostly for business analysis.
+In the first case, data is aggregated from a variety of different systems and inputs, usually, as a batch process, is rarely real-time, and isn’t particularly well-suited for troubleshooting or root cause analysis on the plant floor.
+Operations or enterprise manufacturing analytics data is housed in either an ERP (Enterprise Resource Planning), a Business Intelligence platform, MES (Manufacturing Execution System), or MOM (Manufacturing Operations Management) and is primarily driven by historical data to produce specific reports mostly for business analysis.
 Most machine data that might be useful requires an edge server and little of it makes its way back to the floor for real-time adjustments.
 The data collected may or may not stored in an operations database or a historian.

 For a plant floor manager, a dashboard in an ERP is most likely not created for this purpose, meaning it lacks machine, part or shift-level context and may be hard to access from the plant floor, while SensrTrx can be easily configured by department, cell, machine, etc. and is made to be accessible by role and department, on a tablet, from anywhere.
 It is purpose-built to help provide machine performance and plant productivity gains.